Bala-Murugan473/Selenium_Learning/BrowserResolution/BrowserResolution.md

 |**Position**| Gets or sets the position of the browser window relative to the upper-left corner of the screen.| *Driver.Manage().Window.Position = new Point(x,y);<br>**Point** p = Driver.Manage().Window.Position;*|

 ```\
-"Size" and "Position" are *truct from `System.Drawing` package.
+"Size" and "Position" are Struct from `System.Drawing` package.

 Top left corner is the zero offset for `Position`